-The listing price of an IPO is determined by the underwriters of an IPO by taking into account several factors that indicate the overall performance of company stock.
-Refer to the list of factors given below to understand what affects an IPO’s listing price.
+The listing price of an IPO is determined by the underwriters of an IPO by considering several factors that indicate the overall performance of the underlying company.

-The demand for an IPO in the secondary market before its listing is one of the most significant factors that determine the listing price.
+- Demand: The demand for an IPO in the secondary market before its listing is one of the most significant factors that determine the listing price.
 If public demand for the stock remains high after listing, its price will remain high after listing.
-In contrast, if the demand is not as expected, the listing price will be lower than the offer price.
+In contrast, if the demand is low, the listing price will be lower than the offer price.

-Offer for Sale (OFS) value is the percentage of shares current investors of a company are willing to dilute to issue fresh shares to subscribers.
-Market investors may consider it a red flag if existing investors dilute a majority number of shares in an IPO.
+- OFS Value: Offer for Sale (OFS) value is the percentage of shares current investors of a company are willing to dilute to issue fresh shares to subscribers.
+Market investors may consider it a warning signal if existing investors dilute a majority number of shares in an IPO.
 This can affect the listing price of an IPO.

 How Do Investors Determine Listing Gain Potential of an IPO?

-While there is no sure way of knowing how an IPO will perform after listing, investors assess the following points to get an overview of how it would likely perform.
+While there is no sure way of knowing how an IPO will perform after listing, investors assess the following points to get an overview of how it is likely to perform:

-When investing in an IPO, ensuring to do sufficient research lets you formulate an effective long-term strategy.
-You should conduct background research about all the factors like financial performance, plans, existing investors, etc. This will give clarity about a stock’s potential to perform in the market.
+Research is Key: When investing in an IPO, ensure that you do sufficient research so that you can formulate an effective long-term strategy.
+Conduct exhaustive background research about all the factors like financial performance, plans, existing investors, etc. This will give clarity about a stock’s potential to perform in the market.